lkrms/pretty-php/docs/Rules.md

 A callback is registered to align arguments, array elements and other list items, along with their inner and adjacent tokens, with the column after their open brackets, or with the first item in the list if they have no enclosing brackets.

+### `StandardIndentation`

+The `Indent` and inner whitespace of each open bracket is copied to its close bracket, and the `Indent` of tokens between brackets with inner newlines is incremented.

 ### `AlignData`, if enabled (call 1: `processBlock()`)

 When they appear in the same scope, a callback is registered to align consecutive: